juricaKenda/RESTfulDatabaseAccess/README.md

 # RESTfulDatabaseAccess
-Spring Boot project incorporating a PostgreSQL database communication

 ![](/RESTFulDatabaseAccess/Visuals/studentsfilter.png)

+## About the project
+* The project is still ongoing
+* Spring Boot project incorporating a PostgreSQL database communication
+### Motivation
+Motivation for starting this project was rooted in my desire to start learning Spring Boot and building MVC Architecture Web Services.
+I think it is a very useful skill to have in today's technological world.

 ## Authors